Colorado gunman gets life sentence for killing 12 in movie rampage

 It was not immediately clear where Holmes will serve his life sentence.
 He could be transferred out of state.

-Holmes graduated with honors from the University of California, Riverside, and had no previous criminal record.
-But he had been seeing a school psychiatrist and dropped out of a graduate program at the University of Colorado's Anschutz Medical Campus in Aurora just weeks before the attack.
+Holmes graduated with honours from the University of California, Riverside, and had no previous criminal record.
+But he had been seeing a school psychiatrist and dropped out of a graduate programme at the University of Colorado's Anschutz Medical Campus in Aurora just weeks before the attack.

-He returned and threw a teargas canister into the theater, then opened fire.
+He returned and threw a teargas canister into the theatre, then opened fire.
 Police officers arrested Holmes outside.
 When asked if he had an accomplice, he replied: "No, it's just me."

 (Reporting by Keith Coffman; Additional reporting and writing by Daniel Wallis; Editing by David Gregorio, Alden Bentley and Lisa Shumaker)